gsinclair/school_record/doc/devel-log/2012-01-31-calendar-continued.markdown

 When that's done, I can implement Lessons, or Database#lessons\_for\_date, or however I want to do it.
 Still mulling over options for organising that future code.

+(4 Feb) Calendar::Semester is now tested pretty well.
+Another bug was found and fixed.
+Commit time, and I'll look at Calendar#schoolday next.